mcworkaholic/IS345-G5-Music-Player/CONTRIBUTING.md

 4. Commit changes to the branch
 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
-7. Open a PR in our repository.
+7. Open a Pull Request in our repository.